The Maughan Library PAVA System Refurbishment

 Located in the centre of the London, The Maughan Library is part of the Kings College London University Campus.
 The old building, originally constructed in 1851, is a Grade 2 listed building comprising of a former medieval chapel, exhibition centre and a library containing over 750,000 books spread across 4 main building sections.

 The public address and voice alarm system installed at The Maughan Library was a Signet Networked voice alarm system which had reached the end of it’s working life.

 A replacement of the existing equipment was therefore needed to provide a modern equivalent system using voice alarm main equipment compliant with the new EN54 voice alarm standard.

-The existing fire rated loudspeakers and filed wiring have been retained and “end of line” loudspeaker circuit monitoring devices have been added to each loudspeaker circuit.
-This is a great improvement on the original loudspeaker load monitoring.
+The existing fire rated loudspeakers and field wiring have been retained and new “end of line” loudspeaker circuit monitoring devices have been added to each loudspeaker circuit.
+This is a great improvement on the original loudspeaker circuit monitoring.

 The voice alarm system has been interfaced with the Honeywell FC90 fire alarm system for phased alert and evacuation message activations and fault monitoring.